cjavilla-stripe/checkout-workshop/steps/00-add-products.md

 ### Setup

 If you haven't already, [install the Stripe CLI](https://stripe.com/docs/stripe-cli).
-We'll use that to quickly [create Products](https://stripe.com/docs/api/products/create) and [Prices](https://stripe.com/docs/api/prices/create).
+It's not required, but it can help to quickly [create Products](https://stripe.com/docs/api/products/create) and [Prices](https://stripe.com/docs/api/prices/create).